shawnhdx0710/xT-weighted-PageRank-on-passing-networks/README.md

 ## Overview

 This project introduces an approach to player performance analysis using a custom **Weighted PageRank (WPR)** algorithm.
-It moves beyond pass counts or key passes that lead to final shots, but holistically evaluates players based on the quality and context of their passing contributions.
+It moves beyond simple pass counts or only crediting key passes that lead to final shots.
+It holistically evaluates players' offensive influences based on the quality and context of every single pass they made/received within their team's passing network.

 The core of this project is a custom PageRank algorithm applied to passing networks from the 2023 FIFA Women's World Cup.
 The weight of each pass (an edge in the network graph) is determined by a combination of: